Cloud-Messenger/AWS-Workshop-Projects/Level 400/12. Cloud Resume Challenge/Cloud Resume Challenge.md

 My story of the AWS Cloud Resume Challenge

-## About Me

-Hi, I am Asif Khan, and I am 24 years old.
-I live in India and have a bachelor’s and a master’s degree in Computer Science, graduating in 2024.
-My previous job involved blogging about technical topics like Data Science and Software Development, which then transitioned into creating AI courses for Udemy.
-As for cloud experience, I have none.
-However, I got my first computer when I was 4 years old (in 2004), so I have been familiar with computers for a long time.
-When I was 16 (in 2016), I decided that I wanted to do something in cloud, but then college started, and I couldn’t pursue it until this year.

-In April, I came across the Cloud Resume Challenge and had no idea what the cloud was or why it was booming or what is AWS.
-However, at the time of writing this blog, I have completed over 30 AWS projects, including the CRC, and I have also earned two AWS certifications: AWS Certified Cloud Practitioner and AWS Certified Solutions Architect — Associate.

 ### Why I Decided to Do the Cloud Resume Challenge

 I graduated this year in April, and since I was 16, I’ve wanted to work in the cloud, so I felt it was the right time for me to start.
 While watching YouTube, I came across a YouTuber named [Soleyman](https://www.youtube.com/@techwithsoleyman), and that’s when I first heard of “[The Cloud Resume Challenge](https://cloudresumechallenge.dev/).”
 Even though it was my first time hearing about it, I couldn’t forget the name after that.